aquaULB/solving_pde_mooc/notebooks/02_TimeIntegration/02_01_ForwardEuler.md

 **Exercise 1.** Write a Python code and perform the corresponding visualization showing that for one time step, the forward Euler method is indeed of second order accuracy.

-**Exercise 2.** For the case of the body in free fall prove graphically, that both explicit and implicit Euler methods are of first-order accuracy for a finite time interval.
+**Exercise 2.** For the case of the body in free fall prove graphically, that both explicit and implicit Euler methods are first-order accurate for a finite time interval.

-**Exercise 3.** Display in the same plot regions of stability for the explicit and implicit Euler methods for the problem of a body in fre fall.
+**Exercise 3.** Display in the same plot the regions of stability for the explicit and implicit Euler methods for the problem of a body in free fall.

 ```python